-Your HSA card is the fastest and most convenient way to pay for everything, from bandages to braces, and contacts to chiropractors.
+Your HSA card is the fastest and most convenient way to pay for everyday health expenses like bandages to braces, and contacts to chiropractors.
 Plus you save up to 30%* since you’re using pre-tax dollars.
 Shop the Optum Store for even more savings.
 Get 5% off at checkout with code OPTHSA5.

 Learn more about an HSA

 Life has its surprises but with an Optum Bank HSA, paying for qualified medical expenses won't be one of them.
 Learn more about the benefits of an HSA.

 Save money and save on taxes

 Keep Uncle Sam out of your pocketbook.
 The money you contribute to your HSA goes in, grows and comes out income-tax free when used for qualified medical expenses.
 You know you're going to need it — so why not save on taxes, too?